MicrosoftDocs/ai-builder/ai-builder-docs/improve-text-classification-performance.md

   - Inconsistent or incorrect labels.
 - Remove abnormal records.
 - Handle missing data.
-  - For categorical, simply label them as missing.
+  - For categorical, label them as missing.
   - For numeric, flag and fill.

 ## More tips